-It’s a call editors have come to dread: “Pull that down from your website or I’ll sue you.”
+It’s a call most editors are fielding with increasing frequency: “Pull that down from your website or I’ll sue you.”
+Or, “Please, please, please take that down.
+It’s embarrassing.”
+(Perhaps campus beer-guzzling champ Theresa is now Sister Theresa.)
 Must you?
 Should you?

 Student journalists would like to believe their efforts in creating news articles or columns end when the article or column is published in their publication or on its Web site.
 Once their items are published, writers and editors need not worry about any fact-checking, rewrites or new layouts – or should they?
 More and more student journalists are learning publication of an article or column begins a new phase of the publishing process – responding to takedown demands.